 “And so our mothers and grandmothers have, more often than not anonymously, handed on the creative spark, the seed of the flower they themselves never hoped to see: or like a sealed letter they could not plainly read.”–Alice Walker, In Search of our Mother’ Gardens

 Creativity is our superpower.
 Creativity is ancestral.
 Creativity is directly linked to joy.
-The Black Women + Creativity interview series showcases how Black women define uniquely define and express creativity.
-The intention of this series is to inspire Black women of all backgrounds to light their creative spark and express it unbothered in the world.
+The Black Women + Creativity interview series showcases how Black women uniquely define and express their creativity.
+The intention of this series is to draw on the wisdom of 100 Black women; inspire people to light their creative spark and express it unbothered in the world.

 The micro-interviews focus on 2 simple questions: